kennysmithed/oels2022/index.md

 ### Additional drop-in labs

-If you have questions and don't get a chance to ask them in labs, you can turn up at one of our additional drop-ins, which start in week 5 (week commencing 17th October).
+If you have questions and don't get a chance to ask them in labs, you can turn up at one of our additional drop-ins, which start in week 5 (week commencing 17th October, until 9th December).
 - Mondays, 1.10pm-2pm, online with Aislinn.
 This is in the same Teams channel as used for the labs (see instructions on how to sign up to the Teams channel on Learn)
 - Thursdays, 3.10pm-4pm, in Dugald Stewart Building room 4.01 with Vilde.